 An introduction to the mathematical concepts underlying the traditional computational techniques for middle school Mathematics.
 The course may not be counted towards a major or minor in Mathematics.
-Prerequisite: MATH 1003.
+Prerequisite: Official placement or a grade of a C or better in ASKL 1013.
 Fall.